isuhendro/specialty/README.md

 # Specialty
+ (using Docker)

-Like a chef cooks a specialty, and choose the best ingredients; herewith my pick of choices for the JS framework, server-side, and infrastructure option to build my software.
+Like a chef (use Golang and Gin module) cooks a specialty, (use ReactJS) and choose the best ingredients to cook; herewith my pick of choices for `specialty`.
-The imaginative software called `Specialty` should perform like the following
+`Specialty` is a bootstrap application stack from the infrastructure (using Docker), server-side (use Golang and Gin module), and client-side (use ReactJS)

 - It must look sleek
 - It must run fast